 During the mid-1800s California gold rush, numerous restaurants emerged in San Francisco to cater to the adventurous crowds seeking their fortunes.
 A few of those hearty establishments are still around today and are counted amongst San Francisco’s oldest restaurants.

-Another significant moment in San Francisco’s history was the 1906 earthquake and fire, which once again influenced the city’s culinary landscape.
-After being destroyed, some restaurant owners set up tents to serve their neighbors hot meals as San Francisco rebuilt itself, eventually moving into new buildings.
+Another significant moment in San Francisco’s history was the 1906 earthquake and fire.
+This once again influenced the city’s culinary landscape.
+After being destroyed, some restaurant owners set up tents to serve their neighbors hot meals as San Francisco rebuilt itself.
+They then, eventually moved into new buildings.

-The oldest restaurants in San Francisco are a resilient part of the City’s fiber, providing nourishment to neighborhoods and visitors alike for well over a hundred years.
+Therefore, the oldest restaurants in San Francisco are a resilient part of the City’s fiber.
+They have provided nourishment to neighborhoods and visitors alike for well over a hundred years.

 Here are some of San Francisco’s legacy eateries and the impact they’ve had in their communities.